mrkamel/search_flip/README.md

 end
 ```

-Generally, aggregation results returned by ElasticSearch are returned as a
+Generally, aggregation results returned by Elasticsearch are returned as a
 `SearchFlip::Result`, which basically is `Hashie::Mash`such that you can access
 them via: